JNP-Solutions/Slacken/README.md

 ```

 Here, `--reads 100` is the threshold for including a taxon in the initial set (R100).
-`-l /data/standard-224c` indicates where genomes for library building may be found.
+`-l /data/standard-224c` is required, and indicates where genomes for library building may be found.
 `--bracken-length` specifies that Bracken weights for the given read length (150) should be generated.
 That can be slow, and
 also requires extra space, so we recommend omitting `--bracken-length` when Bracken is not needed.